 Our technicians look at the overall alignment, not just trying to turn the screen green.

 Sometimes, even though the specifications may be technically just outside the green zone on the screen, it isn’t always necessary to replace parts to compensate for it.
-The amount of wear would be so miniscule, repairs may not be needed.
+The amount of wear would be so minuscule, repairs may not be needed.

 That’s the type of information our technicians and service writers bring to our customers to help them make the best decision about a wheel alignment.